markbala/pico-gate-controller/README.md

-# Pico Gate Controller (Raspberry Pi Pico W, MicroPython)
+# Raspberry Pi Pico W - Gate Controller via Relay Switch

-A lightweight web server that runs on a **Raspberry Pi Pico W** to toggle a relay switch.

-For my purposes, the relay switch is soldered to a 433Mhz gate controller to close the switch and simulate a physical button press.
+A lightweight web server that runs on a **Raspberry Pi Pico W** to toggle a relay switch, For my purposes, the relay switch is soldered to a 433Mhz gate controller to close the switch and simulate a physical button press.
 ---